See Ya, Simon

 See Ya, Simon is a novel for young adults by David Hill, published in 1992.
 The story centers around a boy suffering from muscular dystrophy.

 Plot

-See Ya, Simon is a fictional novel about a boy named Simon who suffers from muscular dystrophy.
+See Ya, Simon is a fictional novel about a boy named Simon who has muscular dystrophy.
 The narrative makes it clear that Simon will not live for another year.
 Despite his prognosis, Simon remains a righteous and humorous character, unafraid to share his opinions and seemingly indifferent to his impending death.

 Main characters

 Simon

 Simon Shaw has a family of four.
 An older sister Kirsti, his Mum, and his dad.
 He likes role-playing and has a good sense of humour.
 He dislikes being left out and being treated differently.
 He is underweight with no build due to his Muscular Dystrophy.
 He has brown hair and at times it seems that Simon has a spoilt personality because everyone gives him special treatment.

 Nathan

 Nathan, who is Simon's best friend, has a family of four.
 His parents have split up, and he has a little sister, Fiona.
 He looks thin and is of small build.
 He’s got brown hair, and he treats Simon like a brother as they have a very close bond.